-Tripp Lake Camp takes great pride in being among the most prestigious residential summer camps for girls in the United States.
-The quality of the Tripp Lake experience starts at the top with our Director, Leslie Konigsberg Levy, who started her career at Tripp Lake as a camper herself.
-Her commitment to delivering a great residential camp experience is seen at every level.
+Tripp Lake Camp takes great pride in being among the most highly regarded summer camps for girls in the United States.
+The quality of the Tripp Lake experience starts at the top with our co-directors, Katie Milne and Liz Kahn, both of whom have extensive experience in camping.
+Their commitment to delivering an exceptional summer camp experience is evident at every level.

-In addition to our committed camp director, we have experienced administrators, age group advisors and specialty counselors for all activities.
+In addition to Katie and Liz, we have veteran administrators, age group advisors, and specialty counselors for all activities.
 We have a full medical staff with a physician and nurses on the premises at all times.
-We also have dining room employees, laundry, housekeepers and a maintenance crew.

 Leslie Konigsberg Levy

-My experience as a camper and counselor led me to a lifetime of working with people.
-After graduating from Lehigh University, I earned a Masters’ degree in social work from Washington University in St. Louis, and then served for many years as a clinical social worker at Mt.
+My experience as a camper and counselor led me to a lifetime working with people.
+After graduating from Lehigh University, I earned a master’s degree in social work from Washington University in St. Louis and then served for many years as a clinical social worker at Mt.
 Sinai Hospital in New York City.
-My experience as a camper and counselor also gave me a deep appreciation for Tripp Lake’s traditions and, coupled with my time as a social worker, a unique perspective on the benefits for a young girl of summers spent at Tripp Lake.
+My experience as a camper and counselor gave me a deep appreciation for Tripp Lake’s traditions and, coupled with my time as a social worker, a unique perspective on the benefits for a young girl of summers spent at Tripp Lake.

-My husband Mitchell and I live in Rye Brook, New York with our sons David and Michael (former and current unofficial TLC mascots, respectively!)
+My husband, Mitchell, and I live in Rye Brook, New York, with our sons, David and Michael.